religiosa1/rate-limiters/README.md

 Available limiter types:

-- [Fixed Window](./src//Limiters/FixedWindowLimiter.ts) splits time in fixed chunks -- windows -- and tracks the number of requests per chunk.
+- [Fixed Window](./src//Limiters/FixedWindowLimiter.ts) splits time in fixed chunks -- windows -- and tracks the number of hits per chunk.
 Dead
   simple: requires only one counter per client.
-However, it allows bursts of requests at the boundary between two windows.
+However, it allows bursts of hits at the boundary between two windows.
 Refills all at once when the window ends.
 - [Sliding Window](./src/Limiters/SlidingWindowLimiter.ts) tracks the timestamp
-  of every request for the window duration.
-If a client hits the limit, their allowance refills one-by-one as requests age out of the window.
+  of every hit for the window duration.
+If a client hits the limit, their allowance refills one-by-one as hits age out of the window.
 This is the most accurate method but also the most resource- and memory-intensive.
 - [Floating Window](./src/Limiters/FloatingWindowLimiter.ts) aka Approximated
   Sliding Window.
-Splits time into fixed chunks and keeps counters for both the current and previous chunks, but estimates the amount of requests for a virtual sliding window as follows:
+Splits time into fixed chunks and keeps counters for both the current and previous chunks, but estimates the amount of hits for a virtual sliding window as follows:

   $`prevWindowCount * prevWindowRate + currentWindowCount`$

   where $prevWindowRate$ is the proportion of the previous window that overlaps with the sliding duration.
   It uses math to closely approximate a sliding window with just two counters per client, but it’s not 100% accurate.
 Allowance refils one-by-one.

-- [Token Bucket](./src/Limiters/TokenBucketLimiter.ts) maintains a count of available requests and the timestamp of the last request per client.
-Instead of using fixed windows, it applies a refill rate, allowing tokens (requests) to replenish over time.
-Replenishment is calculated when new requests arrive.
+- [Token Bucket](./src/Limiters/TokenBucketLimiter.ts) maintains a count of available hits and the timestamp of the last hit per client.
+Instead of using fixed windows, it applies a refill rate, allowing tokens (hits) to replenish over time.
+Replenishment is calculated when new hits arrive.
   Think mana in computer games.
 More complex, but it only needs a counter and a timestamp per client in Valkey